-1. What type of dementia do you think it is, and why?
+1. Which type of dementia do you think it is, and why?

 Dementia is an umbrella term for loss of memory and mental abilities.
-Although Alzheimer’s disease accounts for 60 to 80 percent of dementia cases, vascular dementia and diseases like Lewy body dementia and Huntington’s disease can also cause the disease as can brain damage from an injury or a stroke.
-Of course, the doctor might not know the exact type because the symptoms and brain changes of different dementias can overlap.
+Alzheimer’s disease accounts for 60 to 80 percent of dementia cases, but many other dementias can affect cognition.
+Frontotemporal dementia, for example, tends to affect behavior before it affects memory, while primary progressive aphasia attacks speech and language.
+Of course, a doctor may not know a patient’s exact dementia diagnosis because the symptoms of different dementias can overlap.
 A precise diagnosis may be difficult or impossible to make at first.

 2. How far has the dementia progressed?